Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

     username="your-twitch-username",
     claim_drops_startup=False,                  # If you want to auto claim all drops from Twitch inventory on startup priority=[                                  # Custom priority in this case for example:
-        Priority.DROPS,                         # - we want first of all to collect all drops Priority.STREAK,                        # - after all drops are collected do priority on watch-streak Priority.ORDER                          # - when we have all of drops claimed and no watch-streak avaialable use the order priority
+        Priority.STREAK,                        # - we want first of all to catch all watch streak from all streamers Priority.DROPS,                         # - when we don't have anymore watch streak to catch wait until all drops are collected over the streamers
+        Priority.ORDER                          # - when we have all of drops claimed and no watch-streak avaialable use the order priority
     ],
     logger_settings=LoggerSettings(